SaeedTaghavi/CS/docs/OS/Chap03.md

 ### 3.2.2 Schedulers

-Processes are first spooled to a mass-storage device (eg. disk).
+Processes are first spooled to a mass-storage device (e.g. disk).
 Then

 - **Long-term scheduler** (job)